 Shopping in Rio Tijuana

 The premier pharmacy in Rio Tijuana for all of your medical and personal needs is Farmacia Gusher (10) (01152-664-684-0235) in the Plaza Rio Tijuana Shopping Center.
 They are open 24 hours a day.
 To receive 26 percent off all merchandise redeem their special client discount.
 For more savings, call (01152-664-684-0229).
 They sell Vivioptal multi-vitamin supplements here as well as Bedoyecta Tri.
 They also have a juice counter where you can get smoothies.
 For all of their locations, see their ad in this chapter.
 Also visit their Web site [gusher.com.mx] for bigger savings.
+While this location is where you’ll find the biggest Farmacia Gusher store, Gusher has additional locations throughout Tijuana and in Rosarito Beach to the south.
 Credit cards: MC, VISA.

 Where to Dine